postgrespro/mamonsu/README.rst

     level = INFO

 These are the main mamonsu settings to get started.
-You can also fine-tune other mamonsu settings as explained in the section called “Configuration Parameters” of the intruction avaliable at https://postgrespro.com/docs/postgrespro/10/mamonsu.
+You can also fine-tune other mamonsu settings as explained in the section called “Configuration Parameters” of the instruction avaliable at https://postgrespro.com/docs/postgrespro/10/mamonsu.

 Bootstrap DDL for monitoring (if you want to monitoring without superuser rights)